 Patients and doctors must know the nutrients that are depleted by these drugs.
+Do you think this information will be impactful for the patient?

-Interpreting lab test results; color coded results to easily see healthy, clinical and critical ranges NaproxenOral (Otherwise known as Anaprox & Naprosyn) is used to relieve pain and inflammation associated with various conditions.
+Interpreting lab test results; what makes the SBN healthy vs. clinical ~ ranges unique

+NaproxenOral (Otherwise known as Anaprox & Naprosyn) is used to relieve pain and inflammation associated with various conditions.